siwar003/Hard-Matrisome-Digestion-Project/manuscript/Manuscript.md

 ### PSM enrichment analysis

-After the supernatants were isolated, they were digested overnight with trypsin, and the samples were analyzed by mass spectrometry.
+After the supernatants were isolated, the proteins were precipitated with methanol/chloroform, and the protein pellets were re-solubilized in 8 M urea (reduced to 2M with 100 mM Tris) for overnight trypsin digestion.
+The  samples were then analyzed by mass spectrometry.
 From mass spectrometry data, the total peptide spectrum matches (PSMs) and PSMs attributed to Matrisome proteins were plotted across all conditions (Figure 3).
 The number of PSMs represents the number of times a peptide in each condition was matched to a spectrum during MS2, and it provides a relative measure of sample depth.

 #### Table 2.
 Total and Matrisome PSMs by condition